Workplace instructions

 I. Demonstration

+The learning objectives and contents are explained to the learners before the exercise.
+Their prior knowledge must be taken into account to better meet their real needs.
+The learners must also be informed on the form of supervision or assessment, so that they can adjust to this and will not be surprised at the end of the exercise.
 The exercise begins with the demonstration: at first, the complete operation to be learned is demonstrated at a suitable speed.
 After this, the complete operation is demonstrated slowly in partial steps/actions.
 The learners are asked to watch the operation carefully and to put questions if necessary.
 The learner and trainer/coach should ensure that each work step is explained and supported verbally.
 It is important not only to point out how one does it but also to justify why it is done in that way.The learner should, after several demonstrations, develop an internal script for the complete operation in order to be able to acquire the demanded skills with interest and high motivation.

 II.
 Imitation